Have you ever wondered if your sponsorship really is one-to-one?

 One area in which The Donor Mindset Study captured a strongly positive perspective was in regards to correspondence.
 Ninety-four per cent of current sponsors are confident their letters are a great opportunity for one-to-one contact with the specific child they sponsor.

 One of the best ways to build a life-giving relationship with a child living in poverty is through regular letter-writing.
 Sponsors appreciate hearing from the child directly, gaining insight into their life while also having the invaluable opportunity to encourage the child in return.

 This isn’t just a gimmick—we believe strongly in the power of a one-to-one relationship, developed over years of sending supportive and encouraging letters to a child in difficult circumstances.

 Can I really visit my sponsored child?

 With the uncertainties surrounding child sponsorship, the author of the Christianity Today article writes, “Organizations that offer the option to visit a sponsored child help their donors to feel their operation is legitimate.”
 We agree!
 Compassion sponsors are welcome to visit their sponsored child, either on their own or as part of a Compassion-organized trip.
 Visiting your sponsored child is a life-changing experience that will grow your faith, as well as bless and encourage your sponsored child.
-Want to learn how?
-Check out our upcoming Exposure trips or contact our Trips and Visits team today.
+We are excited to continue offering these exciting opportunities post-pandemic.